- Keeping trees away from powerlines

 What does PG&E do to clean up tree debris after a storm?

 After a storm, our emergency crews work to restore power as quickly and safely as possible.
 We may assist with tree debris cleanup if it supports service restoration.
 Other utilities, such as phone and cable providers, are responsible for restoring their services.
+If you see any potential tree- or vegetation-related issues, please report the issue with PG&E Report It.

 Why does wood debris remain on site?